When the Crisis is Unfolding – Tap the Brakes

 The workforce that emerges from the combination of stay at home orders and the financial crisis will undoubtedly be very different than ever before.
 Each of us is dealing with unprecedented levels of stress, anxiety and uncertainty.
 External stressors can cause people in positions of trust to suspend good judgment and make some truly terrible decisions putting themselves and their organizations at risk in the process.
 Indeed, decision-making under stress and time pressures can be a perfect storm during which business ethics may be given short shrift.

-In a recent episode of the Fraud Eats Strategy podcast, I spoke with highly sought-after compliance thought leader and luminary Richard Bistrong in a discussion about why we need compliance officers more than ever.
+In an episode of the Fraud Eats Strategy podcast, I spoke with highly sought-after compliance thought leader and luminary Richard Bistrong in a discussion about why we need compliance officers more than ever.

 The workforce is facing stress, uncertainty and anxiety about what the future of business and work might be.
 That kind of crisis mentality can lead to three types of thinking: me, me and me.
 Not surprisingly, that can lead to an increase in workforce misconduct where people primarily focus on meeting their own needs with a corresponding decrease in employee engagement.
 But this does not have to be a perfect storm.
 By affirmatively and proactively acknowledging the stress everyone is under and addressing it, compliance officers and other leaders can use this as an opportunity to engage with the workforce and encourage people to slow things down and consider the longer-term implications of decisions or actions in the near term.